kisoo-han/cubrid-manager-server/docs/api/addvoldb.md

 # addvoldb

-Add new volume.
+Add a new volume.

-## Request Json Syntax
+## Request JSON Syntax

 | **Key** | **Description** |
 | --- | --- |